Ayushburman/GoogleArcade2026/Arcade.md

 Absolutely.
-If your goal is to maximize Google Cloud Arcade 2026 points and reach the highest 🏆 GOOGLE CLOUD ARCADE 2026 — FULL WINNING GUIDE
+If your goal is to maximize Google Cloud
+🏆 GOOGLE CLOUD ARCADE 2026 — FULL WINNING GUIDE

 First understand the game